-Editor’s note: Not every Galaxy Note 10 and Note 10 Plus has these issues.
+Editor’s note: Not every Samsung Galaxy Note 10 and Note 10 Plus has these problems.
 You’re very likely to never run into them.

 Problem #1: Accidental screen touches

 With a huge 6.8-inch display, the Galaxy Note 10 Plus isn’t the easiest phone to hold.
 Even the Galaxy Note 10 with a smaller 6.3-inch screen is probably too big for some people.
-Unsurprisingly, many users have come across accidental screen touches and interactions when trying to find the perfect grip.
+Unsurprisingly, many users have come across accidental screen touches and interactions when finding the perfect grip.
 Not helping are the curved sides.
-They look great in pictures, but can make accidental screen touches more likely to happen.
+They look great in pictures but can make accidental screen touches more likely to happen.

 - Turn on Accidental touch protection with the Display section in Settings.